eporocrail/Eltraco/EltracoReadme.txt

-﻿ELTRACO (Ellard's track control system)
+ELTRACO (Ellard's track control system)

 constitutes a wireless model rail-road track control system to be used with “ROCRAIL™”.